berneris/gambling_and_lottery_simulation/README.md

-# gambling_and_lottery_simulation
+# Gambling & Lottery simulation

-Simulations and calculations for different gambling or lottery games
+Simulations and calculations for different gambling or lottery games.